Just when I thought sandwiches couldn't get any better...this French onion grilled cheese worked its way into my life. And stomach.

 - 2 cloves garlic chopped

-- 3 tbsp dry red wine I use malbec
+- 3 tablespoon dry red wine I use malbec

 - cinnamon just a pinch!

 For the Grilled Cheese